foureyes/csci-ua.0002-fall2016-008/classes/10/exam.markdown

 * if you miss it, you get a 0
 * the best indication of the types of questions you'll see is the list of sample exam questions
-* expect the exam to to be similar to the homework (questions.py and some of the basic programming problems...) and handouts
+* expect the exam to to be similar to the _easier_ homework (questions.py and some of the basic programming problems...) and handouts
-* expect about 15 questions (give or take 1) total
+* expect about 15 questions (give or take a couple) total
 * you'll have the entire class period for the exam
 </section>